Money Saving Challenge

 We’d love to know how you’re getting on, or if you have any ideas for other challenges, so please feel free to drop us a tweet @Cashplus and use the hashtag #Cashplus500

-Remember that Cashplus Current Accounts aren’t designed to be used as savings accounts, and that if you’re using your Cashplus Account for this challenge, and you’re on one of our monthly pricing plans, you’ll have to factor in covering your monthly fee as well as paying in the money for the saving challenge.
+Remember that Cashplus Bank Accounts aren’t designed to be used as savings accounts, and that if you’re using your Cashplus Account for this challenge, and you’re on one of our monthly pricing plans, you’ll have to factor in covering your monthly fee as well as paying in the money for the saving challenge.
 You’ll also need to make sure you’re regularly using the account (paying in counts) to avoid any account maintenance fees.
 Other bank and e-money accounts may also charge monthly fees or charge fees for not using your account, so keep this in mind when deciding where to save your money and make sure you've read your terms and conditions.

 This content was created on 12th July 2018

 Terms and Conditions apply, including applicants being resident in the UK & aged 18+ and, if relevant, businesses being based in the UK.

 For full website terms including information on Cashplus Bank, Mastercard and use of Trademarks, please see our full legal disclosures at https://www.cashplus.com/legal/.

 Advanced Payment Solutions Limited (APS) provides credit facilities subject to approval and affordability, and where accounts continue to meet APS credit criteria.
 APS is authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the PRA.
 Our Firm Reference Number (FRN) is 671140.

 ♦Calls to 03 numbers cost no more than a national rate call to a 01 or 02 number and will count towards inclusive minutes in the same way as 01 and 02 calls.
 Calls may be recorded.